Application Periods & Deadlines

 - Previous Academic degrees (from a U.S. accredited college), or relevant health care

-- Life experiences or special circumstances of an applicant (maximum 3 points)
+- Life experiences or special circumstances of an applicant (3 points awarded to all

-Applicant may have one or more in this category but maximum points awarded are 3.
+Applicant may have one or more special circumstances, but the maximum points awarded

-- Proficiency or advanced level coursework in languages other than English (maximum
+- Advanced level coursework in languages other than English (maximum 2 points)

-- Approved diagnostic assessment tool (maximum 30 points)
+- Approved diagnostic assessment tool TEAS (maximum 25 points)

 How to Apply